Here are the common questions we get from business owners:

 Macs are designed to be user-friendly, intuitive, and pleasant to work with, which could lead to your employees becoming happier and more productive.

-3. They work well with other Apple devices
+3. Macs integrate well with other Apple devices (and Microsoft!)

-iPhones and iPads still dominate the smartphone and tablet markets.
+As we know, iPhones and iPads still dominate the smartphone and tablet markets.
 Despite being more highly-priced than many of their competitors, Apple devices reign supreme because of their user-friendly nature and long standing popularity.
+So why not bring the best of two worlds at work.

-This makes them ideal gadgets for businesses, because not only are they easy and pleasant to use, but they also help companies put out a tech-savvy and trendy image.
+This makes them ideal tools for businesses, because not only are they easy and pleasant to use, but they also help companies put out a tech-savvy and trendy image.

 But how does this link to Macs?
-Well, it’s easier to run a network of Apple devices when your IT infrastructure is based around a Mac ecosystem.
+Well, it’s easier to run a network of Apple devices when your IT infrastructure is based around an Apple ecosystem.

 4. Macs have great build quality

-Macs are known for being high-performance machines with a strong build quality.
+Macs (and Apple devices in general) are known for being high-performance devices with a strong build quality.
 They last a long time, and rarely run into faults or performance issues.

 This feature alone is worth paying for, as over time it can save big money on repairs and maintenance.
 A durable and reliable IT infrastructure is a massive boost to pretty much any modern day business, and Macs can help achieve that.